-Tobacco and alcohol abuse are the strongest predictors of developing oropharyngeal carcinoma.
+Oropharyngeal carcinoma is strongly associated with tobacco and alcohol use.
 Human papillomavirus infection is strongly implicated in people not exposed to smoking or alcohol.
 Betel nut chewing in developing countries is also a risk factor.

 Patients should be referred to an ear, nose, and throat surgeon for histological diagnosis.

-Staging is through computed tomography (CT) scan or magnetic resonance imaging of the head and neck with contrast and ultrasound-guided fine needle aspiration cytology.
-This is traditionally followed by triple endoscopy under general anaesthesia.
-However, positron emission tomography (PET) scan either alone or combined with CT scan has become an acceptable method for detecting primary disease if there is a solitary neck node or there are distant metastases.
+Staging is through computed tomography (CT) scan or magnetic resonance imaging of the head and neck with contrast and ultrasound-guided fine needle aspiration cytology, followed by triple endoscopy (nasolaryngopharyngoscopy, oesophagoscopy, and bronchoscopy), positron emission tomography (PET), or CT-PET.

 Treatment regimens vary depending on the stage of the cancer and involve surgery, chemotherapy, radiotherapy, and monoclonal antibodies (in combination with radiotherapy).
 Patients should be managed by a multidisciplinary team in specialised head and neck centres to optimise outcome.

 Oropharyngeal cancer is predominantly (90%) a squamous cell carcinoma arising from the subsites of the oropharynx: the base of the tongue, soft palate, palatine tonsillar fossa and pillars, and lateral and posterior pharyngeal wall.
 Non-epithelial tumours, such as minor salivary gland carcinomas and sarcoma, are uncommon.